hashicorp/policy-library-nist-policy-set-for-aws-terraform/docs/policies/lambda-functions-should-be-in-a-vpc.md

     → → Overall Result: false

-    This result means that not all resources passed the policy check and the protected behavior is not allowed for the policy aws-lambda-3-lambda-functions-should-be-in-a-vpc.
+    This result means that not all resources passed the policy check and the protected behavior is not allowed for the policy lambda-functions-should-be-in-a-vpc.

     Found 1 resource violations